 Read on to learn about the simple ways to prevent poisonings.

-Did you know that medication is the leading cause of poisonings in Canadian kids?
+Medications and vitamins Did you know that medication is the leading cause of poisonings in Canadian kids?
 A small adult dose can be lethal to a tot.
 Keep any current prescriptions, over-the-counter meds and vitamins in their original containers inside a locked cabinet or box and out of sight.
 And keep in mind that a child-resistant cap isn’t always childproof—some kids are little Houdinis when it comes to popping off those tops.

 How you talk about medication is important, too.
 Make sure to never call medications or vitamins candy or any other names that would be appealing to kids.
 When you need to give your little one a medication, carefully read the label for proper dosage and always use the dosing device provided for liquid meds (never a kitchen spoon).